 Keep the entire bio under one full page.
-People will only look at your executive bio for a short time, and an overly long bio can make them want to read it less.
+People will only look at your executive bio for a short time, and an overly long document can make them want to read it less.

 Convey your value.

 This one sounds obvious at first glance, but do you know what your value is?
 It’s not just your skill set.
-Chances are many people have the same basic skill set as you, so focusing just on your skillset could make it appear as if you won’t add any more value to a business, project, or partnership than anyone else.
+Chances are many people have a similiar basic skill set as you, so focusing just on that could make it appear as if you won’t add any more value to a business, project or partnership than anyone else.
 That would be selling yourself short.